jmontezai/Sport_Store_Analysis/README.md

 ### Customer Analysis
 - Unique customers and revenue per customer
-- Customer growth over time
+- Customer growth over time (with a noticeable drop in December)
 - Top 100 customers by revenue
 - Orders by income segment
 - Payment methods